42+ Years of Serving Injured Workers in Pennsylvania

 - Overstock falling from shelves in stores or in warehouse areas

-In each of these scenarios, the Philadelphia workers’ compensation lawyers of Larry Pitt & Associates knows what it takes to build a successful claim for benefits for an injured employee.
+In each of these scenarios, the experienced workers’ compensation lawyers at Larry Pitt & Associates, P.C., know what it takes to build a successful claim for benefits for an injured employee.
 We work with your doctors and with your union reps, when applicable, to ensure that every “T” is crossed and every “I” is dotted, so that your claim will be filed accurately and efficiently.
 As an employee, you pay into the workers’ compensation fund; when you are hurt, you deserve to be able to take what is yours in order to help protect yourself and your loved ones while you heal.